 Here is the rock I swam from in Marie Lake at 10 am.

-My shoes and poles where they were while I swam in Marie Lake.
+My shoes and socks laid out as I swam in Marie Lake.

 The trail and Marie Lake.